Most uncomfortable symptoms can easily be treated—if you speak up.

 Another reason to talk to your doc: Gas can be a sign of a bacterial overgrowth in the small intestine—sometimes a result of diabetes, diverticulitis, or inflammatory bowel disease, Dr. Chokhavatia says.

 Soiling your pants happens when the sphincters in the rectum aren’t very tight and are unable to hold back stool, especially when it’s liquid, Dr. Chokhavatia says.
 “If it’s happening—even if it’s once in a while—talk to a doctor,” she says.
-He or she can pinpoint the cause, which can include constipation, diarrhea, hemorrhoids, or nerve problems.
+Your doctor can pinpoint the cause, which can include constipation, diarrhea, hemorrhoids, or nerve problems.

 “The best thing is to bring it up and get a basic baseline workup,” she says.
-While you’re waiting to get an appointment, try doing Kegel exercises—where you tighten and relax your pelvic floor muscles several times a day—to strengthen the muscles in your anus and rectum.
+While you’re waiting to get an appointment, try doing Kegel exercises—where you tighten and relax your pelvic floor muscles several times a day.

 Time to Talk to Doc?

 A good rule of thumb: If you’ve noticed a change in your health or something is interfering with your life, give your doctor a call.
-Use these tips for an easier (and less embarrassing) appointment.
+Use these tips for an easier appointment.